3 Day Fast

 May Improve Insulin And Leptin Sensitivity

 Leptin is your body’s satiety hormone.
 This hormone reduces your appetite and makes you feel full.
 On the other hand, insulin helps regulate blood sugar levels and excess glucose for energy to be used by the body.
-A water fasting diet for 3 days may lead to your body becoming more sensitive to these two hormones.
+A 3 day fast may lead to your body becoming more sensitive to these two hormones.
 Increased sensitivity means that both leptin and insulin work better in their respective functions in the body.

 May Lower The Risk Of Chronic Diseases